Ramiro I of Aragon

 Ramiro I (bef.
-1007 – 8 May 1063) was the first King of Aragon from 1035 until his death, although he is sometimes described as a petty king.
-He would expand the nascent Kingdom of Aragon through his acquisition of territories, such as Sobrarbe and Ribagorza, and the city of Sangüesa.
-Sancho Ramírez, his son and successor, was King of Aragon, but also became King of Pamplona.
+1007 – 8 May 1063) was the first King of Aragon from 1035 until his death.
+His kingdomship was petit, and unfederated, which was sometimes referred to as a petty kingdom.
+Although his legacy was a minor kingdom, he would expand the nascent Kingdom of Aragon through his acquisition of territories, such as Sobrarbe, Ribagorza and the city of Sangüesa.
+Sancho Ramírez was his son, and was successor to the throne.
+Therefore, becoming the King of Aragon.
+He also became King of Pamplona.